smsglobal/smsglobal-dotnet/README.md

 ```
 The response object will contain collection of Opt out number object.
 Optout object consist of number and status(exist, valid, and invalid) properties.

-More info for this end point can be found here.
-[POST /v2/opt-outs/validate](http://api.smsglobal.com/v2/doc#post--v2-opt-outs-validate)

 ### Opt In Number

 This can be used to opt in a number.